FThompson/NetflixController/README.md

 * Navigate Netflix using a controller
 * Control the video player
 * Search for media using virtual keyboard
+* See current actions in the hints bar at the bottom of the viewport
 * Choose options when watching interactive media like Black Mirror Bandersnatch
 * Choose your button icons (Xbox 360 / Xbox One / PS3 / PS4)
 * Test your gamepad mapping in the browser icon popup